-Ischinger studied law at the universities of Bonn and Geneva and obtained his law degree in 1972.
-With a grant from the German Academic Exchange Service DAAD he continued studying international law, foreign economic relations and history at the Fletcher School of Law and Diplomacy and at Harvard Law School in Cambridge/USA.
+Wolfgang Ischinger studied law at the universities of Bonn and Geneva and obtained his law degree in 1972.
+He earned a MA degree from the Fletcher School of Law and Diplomacy and did postgraduate work at Harvard Law School, Cambridge/USA.

 - Security Policy